Sometimes, breastfeeding just hurts.

-With only seven ingredients, including shea butter, beeswax, and olive oil, this nipple cream has no synthetic odor or flavor that will turn your baby off to your breast.
+With only seven ingredients, including shea butter, beeswax, and olive oil, this nipple cream has no synthetic odor or flavor that will turn your baby off your breast.
 You don’t even have to clean it off your nipples before you nurse.
 It is 100% USDA Certified Organic, contains no preservatives or parabens, and is petroleum-free.

 There is also no need to worry about this cream creating a sticky mess; it goes on smoothly and provides instant relief for your sore skin.
 Another huge perk?
 No staining.
 Trusted by doctors, Lansinoh is a reputable brand with products that are known to work, and this nipple cream is no exception.

 Best for texture

-This nipple cream comes highly recommended by many moms because it is a classic.
-It’s also the #1 recommended nipple cream and nipple balm of lactation consultants and doctors in the United States.
-It is 100% natural, hypoallergenic, and preservative-free.
+This classic nipple cream comes highly recommended by many moms , lactation consultants, and doctors in the United States.
+It is 100% natural, hypoallergenic, and preservative free.
 It is also safe for your infant, so there’s no need to remove it before your baby’s next meal.
-Designed to soothe and protect cracked skin, some moms even use this product as a lip balm.
-You can’t say you won’t get your money’s worth with this nipple cream.
+Designed to soothe and protect cracked skin, some moms even use this product as a lip balm – bonus!

-If you are concerned about pesticide exposure due to the lanolin, rest assured that the company says they ultra-refine it to make the lanolin as pure as possible.
+If you are concerned about pesticide exposure (due to the lanolin), be assured that the company insist they ultra-refine it to make the lanolin as pure as possible.

 Best for budget

 This product contains all-natural ingredients and is 100% safe for you and your baby.
 It’s hypoallergenic ingredients offer soothing relief and protection for sore nipples.
 It goes on your breast smoothly, so the application is hassle and mess-free.

-This Earth Mama Angel Baby product is non-sticky, lanolin-free, and made with non-GMO calendula.
+This Earth Mama Angel Baby product is non-stick, lanolin free, and made with non-GMO calendula.
 Calendula soothes skin and promotes faster wound healing.
 Clinically tested and formulated by a nurse and a herbalist, this is a vegan and gluten-free nipple cream that is safe for your infant to ingest.
-Many moms have also found that it works wonderfully as aa breast pump lubricant.
+Many moms have also found that it works wonderfully as a breast pump lubricant.